xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Synchronous/Implementation.md

 In a cluster synchronous replication will be managed by the *coordinators* for the client.
 The data will always be stored on *primaries*.

-The following example will give you an idea of how synchronous operation has been implemented in ArangoDB.
+The following example will give you an idea of how synchronous operation has been implemented in AvocadoDB.

-1. Connect to a coordinator via arangosh
+1. Connect to a coordinator via avocadosh
 2. Create a collection

     127.0.0.1:8530@_system> db._create("test", {"replicationFactor": 2})